Skip to main content

 Enter / SpaceConfirm selection, toggle options, or enter submenus

-ESCReturn to the previous menu level
+ESCReturn to the previous menu

 QExit the configuration interface

-YWhen exiting, press Y to save the configuration if prompted
+YWhen exiting, press Y if prompted to save the configuration

 Start Firmware Compilation